-Durbuy, supposedly the smallest city in the world, is picture perfect all year round and it remembers you the villages lost in time that you only see in movies: narrow streets paved with cobblestones, picturesque corners, a 18th century chateau inhabited by a count,…
+Durbuy, supposedly the smallest city in the world, is picture-perfect all year round and it remembers you the villages lost in time that you only see in movies: narrow streets paved with cobblestones, picturesque corners, an 18th-century chateau inhabited by a count,…

 But during winter, Durbuy gets a very special charm when it becomes the coziest town in the region and a hotspot for foodies due to its Christmas market.
 You’ll feel the Christmas vibes at every corner of the town.

 Let me take you on a winter fairy-tale weekend getaway to Durbuy, in the Ardennes region of Belgian Wallonia.

 Geographic situation: Walloon city and municipality located in the Belgian province of Luxembourg.
 South Belgium.
-About an one and a half hours south from Brussels by car.
+About a one and a half hours south from Brussels by car.

 Size: Smallest town in the world?
 The historic center only counts 50 inhabitants.
 If you include the inhabitants living outside the old town, Durbuy reaches 350 inhabitants.

 How to get there: Very remote location.
-Easiest way is by car.
+The easiest way is by car.
 The closest train station to Durbuy is in Barvaux. (train line connection Liege to Marloie).
 Get train tickets here.
 You can either a)walk 6km following the Ourthe river to Durbuy or b)catch a shuttle to Durbuy or c) the bus line Bus TEC no 10/2 between Remouchamps and Barvaux stopping in Durbuy.

 Closest international airports: Brussels – Zaventem, Brussels-Charleroi, Luxembourg-Findel.
 Get the best flight deal here.